gardener/gardener/docs/extensions/logging-and-monitoring.md

 Gardener provides an integrated logging and monitoring stack for alerting, monitoring, and troubleshooting of its managed components by operators or end users.
 For further information how to make use of it in these roles, refer to the corresponding guides for [exploring logs](https://github.com/gardener/logging/tree/master/docs/usage/README.md) and for [monitoring with Grafana](https://grafana.com/docs/grafana/latest/getting-started/getting-started/#all-users).

 The components that constitute the logging and monitoring stack are managed by Gardener.
 By default, it deploys [Prometheus](https://prometheus.io/), [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/), and [Grafana](https://grafana.com/) into the `garden` namespace of all seed clusters.
-If the logging is enabled in the `gardenlet` configuration (`logging.enabled`), it will deploy [fluent-bit](https://fluentbit.io/) and [Loki](https://grafana.com/oss/loki/) in the `garden` namespace too.
+If the logging is enabled in the `gardenlet` configuration (`logging.enabled`), it will deploy [fluent-operator](https://github.com/fluent/fluent-operator) and [Loki](https://grafana.com/oss/loki/) in the `garden` namespace too.

 Each shoot namespace hosts managed logging and monitoring components.
 As part of the shoot reconciliation flow, Gardener deploys a shoot-specific Prometheus, Grafana and, if configured, an Alertmanager into the shoot namespace, next to the other control plane components.
 If the logging is enabled in the `gardenlet` configuration (`logging.enabled`) and the [shoot purpose](../usage/shoot_purposes.md#behavioral-differences) is not `testing`, it deploys a shoot-specific Loki in the shoot namespace too.

 The logging and monitoring stack is extensible by configuration.
-Gardener extensions can take advantage of that and contribute configurations encoded in `ConfigMap`s for their own, specific dashboards, alerts, log parsers and other supported assets and integrate with it.
+Gardener extensions can take advantage of that and contribute monitoring configurations encoded in `ConfigMap`s for their own, specific dashboards, alerts and other supported assets and integrate with it.
 As with other Gardener resources, they will be continuously reconciled.
+The extensions can also deploy directly fluent-operator custom resources which will be created in the seed cluster and plugged into the fluent-bit instance.

 This guide is about the roles and extensibility options of the logging and monitoring stack components, and how to integrate extensions with:
 - [Monitoring](#monitoring)